meloian/ModernProg/lab4/README.md

 ### On the Heap
 In the `createAndDisplayAccountOnHeap` function, memory is allocated using `malloc`.
 An object created on the heap stays available after the function ends.
 It can exist even if the function has restrictions.

+## Testing Memory Allocation

+I've added a way to track memory in our code.
+This is important for making sure objects are placed correctly on the stack or heap.

+- **Stack Allocation Test (`test_account_on_stack`)**: Check how much memory is used before and after creating an object on the stack.
+If the object is correctly placed on the stack, the memory usage should not change.
+This is verified by checking that the heap usage difference (`delta`) is zero.

+- **Heap Allocation Test (`test_account_on_heap`)**: Check how much memory is used before and after an object is allocated on the heap using `custom_malloc`.
+The heap usage should increase by the size of the object.
+After freeing the object with `custom_free`, the heap usage should return to its original state.
+This shows the object was allocated and freed correctly, with no memory leaks.